PhantomGamers/TellTaleWidescreenPatcher/README.md

 The Walking Dead - A New Frontier | None found
 The Walking Dead The Final Season | None found
 The Wolf Among Us | None found
+The Walking Dead - The Definitive Series | Played through 100%, works

 # Todo/Bugs